sendra-lab/Sendra/README.md

 # Sendra

-Sendra is a terminal-native HTTP client — think Postman, but your requests are plain YAML files that live in your repo next to the code they exercise, and you send them from the shell.
+Sendra is a terminal-native HTTP client, think Postman, but your requests are plain YAML files that live in your repo next to the code they exercise, and you send them from the shell.
 A request is just a file: method, URL, headers, body.
 That makes requests reviewable in a pull request, diffable over time, and